 The role can also involve the development, monitoring and review of policies and strategies designed to ensure organisations, staff and stakeholders engage with legislative duties.
 In major companies, officers may specialise in one particular area such as disability or race relations, while those in smaller organisations may work across a range of strands.

 Types of work

-Equality and diversity officers cover various equality strands such as:
+Equality and diversity officers cover various equality strands, such as:

-- gender reassignment;
+- gender reassignment

 - sexual orientation.

-- presenting reports and recommendations;
+- present reports and recommendations

 - Equality and diversity officers typically start on salaries of £18,000 to £28,000 depending on employer, qualifications and experience.